Ozpyn/PiPod/README.md

 One more point to consider is battery life.

 The pi zero series has proven to use less power, is the smallest in the lineup, and has easily swapable storage.
 Making it our winner.

+However, more recently, a smaller and relatively power efficient has surfaced: the Raspberry Pi CM4.
+Using the CM$ will allow potential usage of a thin chassis.